Probate can take months, sometimes years, to complete. Here’s why delays happen and how families and family businesses can prepare.

 While no one can eliminate probate delays entirely, careful preparation and communication can significantly shorten them.

-- Keep business documents organised: Shareholder agreements, trust deeds, and succession plans give executors a clear roadmap for action.
+- Keep investment and business documents organised: Shareholder agreements, trust deeds, and succession plans give executors a clear roadmap for action.
+An organised record of what you own and how you own it can help reduce the amount of enquiries your executors have to make.

 - Communicate early and often: When beneficiaries understand that probate takes time, they’re more likely to stay patient and cooperative.

-- Seek professional guidance: A lawyer who can explain the process, anticipate hurdles, and liaise with courts and asset-holders can make a world of difference.
+- Seek professional guidance: A lawyer who can explain the process, anticipate hurdles, and liaise with the Court and asset-holders can make a world of difference.
+If you are asking yourself, “what do I do?“, we can help!

 Need help streamlining probate?
 Call us on 1300 654 590 or email us to discuss your situation.